Planning of the September 11 attacks: Arrival in the United States

 A man named Omar al-Bayoumi had been in San Diego, California, since 1995.
 He was raising a family and received a monthly stipend from his former employer, an aviation company in Saudi Arabia.
 He was seen regularly videotaping various locations.
 Al-Bayoumi also was quick to house immigrants who needed housing.
 In 2000, he settled in Nawaf al-Hazmi and Khalid al-Mihdhar.
 According to al-Hazmi, al-Bayoumi met him and al-Mihdhar at a restaurant in Los Angeles.
 Al-Bayoumi offered a ride to San Diego after he heard the men speak Arabic.
 Al-Bayoumi threw the men a welcome party and al-Hazmi, who said he was in the U.S. to learn English, signed a six-month lease.
 He often surfed the Internet from the San Diego State University Library.

 The first two months of the lease were paid for, yet the men complained that the lease was too expensive.
 In the spring, al-Hazmi told a friend that someone was going to wire $5,000 to him, and that the money would come from Saudi Arabia.
 Al-Hazmi told his friend that he had no account.
 The friend allowed him to use his account, and later found that the money came from a man named "Ali", and that it did not originate in the U.S. The two wanted to take flight lessons, which is why they got the money.
 A friend took them to Montgomery Field and arranged lessons for them.
 They took a single flight lesson but did not return.
 Fereidoun "Fred" Sorbi, the instructor, recalled, "The first day they came in here, they said they want to fly Boeings.
 We said you have to start slower.
 You can't just jump right into Boeings."

 Al-Hazmi had season passes to the San Diego Zoo and SeaWorld.
-The men frequented a men's club in San Diego called Cheetah's near the Islamic Center.
+The men frequented a strip club in San Diego called Cheetah's near the Islamic Center.
 Al-Mihdhar and al-Hazmi frequently drove to Las Vegas in the Toyota sedan they bought.